shubhamdamani/Kumbhdarshan/README.md

 # app-kumbhdarshan

-This is an Android App developed for tourist support for the biggest Hindu event KumbhMela, which is going to be hosted on holy site Allahabad(renamed as Prayagrag).
+This is an Android App developed for tourist support for the biggest Hindu event KumbhMela, which is going to be hosted on holy site Allahabad(renamed as Prayagraj).